Song

 How much money does 99 Problems make?

-99 Problems by Jay-Z is modeled at $280K-$990K/year per year on the artist side, with gross track revenue and ownership context separated below.
+99 Problems by Jay-Z is estimated at $280K-$990K/year on the artist side, with gross track revenue and ownership context separated below.

 Takeaway: 99 Problems is one of the stronger modeled catalog earners here because replay demand and ownership context both support a durable annual range.